bsstahl/CognitiveInheritance/Posts/critical-questions-about-microservices.md

 * What processes will we implement to be sure that any future less-reliable implementations of business functionality are made with consideration and understanding of the debt being created and a plan to pay it off.
 * What processes will we implement to be sure that any existing or future less-reliable implementations of business functionality are documented, understood by, and prioritized by the business process owners.

-##### Consistency
+#### Questions about Consistency

-Development teams should have conversations around **Consistency** that are primarily focused around making certain that the system is assumed to be eventually consistency throughout.
+Development teams should have conversations around {PostLink:critical-cs-of-microservices-2of6-consistency|Consistency} that are primarily focused around making certain that the system is assumed to be eventually consistency throughout.
 These conversations should include answering questions like:

 * What patterns and tools will we use to create systems that support reliable, eventually consistent operations?
 * How will we identify existing areas where higher-levels of consistency have been wedged-in and should be removed?